hku-systems/kakute/core/src/main/scala/edu/hku/cs/README.md

    change the phosphor_java and phosphor_jar dir to your coresponding phosphor dir

-2. Star spark master and worker, the submit the task
+2. Start spark master and worker, then submit the task

 3. stop the task and see the tracking dependency in graph.dump